+NATIONAL ENERGY TECHNOLOGY LABORATORY

+DESCRIPTION

-Researchers at NETL study subsurface systems to better characterize and understand gas-fluid-rock and material interactions that impact environmental and resource issues related to oil, gas, and Carbon Capture and Underground Storage and Hydrogen storage development.
+Researchers at the National Energy Technology Laboratory (NETL) study subsurface systems to better characterize and understand gas-fluid-rock and material interactions that impact environmental and resource issues related to oil, gas, and CO2 storage development.
 However, studying the wide variety of subsurface environments related to hydrocarbon and CO2 systems requires costly and technically challenging tools and techniques.
 As a result, NETL's Experimental Laboratory encompasses multi-functional, state-of-the-art facilities that perform a wide spectrum of geological studies.
 This provides an experimental basis for modeling of various subsurface phenomena and processes.
-This includes, but is not limited to, long-term exposure of geological samples to specific conditions such as CO2 saturation at elevated pressure and temperature; the study of geomechanical properties and fluid behavior; and fluid-solid and fluid-fluid physical and chemical interactions.
+This includes, but is not limited to, the following: long term exposure of geological samples to specific conditions such as CO2 saturation at elevated pressure and temperature; the study of geomechanical properties and behavior of fluids; and fluid-solid and fluid-fluid physical and chemical interactions.
 The laboratory has a wide range of tools and instrumentation to ensure a complete cycle of scientific studies.
 This begins with preparation of representative samples, moves through the preliminary measurements of basic properties, and culminates in the advanced investigation of the processes of interest under simulated subsurface conditions.

-SUBSURFACE EXPERIMENTAL LABORATORY

-www.NETL.DOE.gov

-CAPABILITIES

-The High-Pressure Immersion and Reactive Transport Facility utilizes autoclave reactors that can be equipped with various gases.
-The reactors have a pressure rating of 5,000 pound-force per square inch (psig) at temperatures up to 482 °F. The lab also contains a set of autoclaves for experiments at 10,000 psig and temperatures up to 662 °F in CO_2 / brine environments.
+SUBSURFACE EXPERIMENTAL LABORATORY www.NETL.DOE.gov CAPABILITIES The High Pressure Immersion and Reactive Transport Facility utilizes autoclave reactors that can be equipped with various gases.
+The reactors have a pressure rating of 5,000 pound-force per square inch (psig) at temperatures up to 482 °F. The lab also contains a set of autoclaves for experiments at 10,000 psig and temperatures up to 662 °F in CO2 / brine environments.
 Test reactors are ideally suited to investigate gas/liquid or gas/slurry interactions.

-The Geological Sequestration Core Flow Facility includes two flow-through test systems with the ability to measure permeability, CO2-enhanced oil recovery and CO2-waterrock interaction of core samples under CO2 sequestration conditions.
+The Geological Sequestration Core Flow Facility includes two flow-through test systems with the ability to measure permeability, CO2-enhanced oil recovery, and CO2-waterrock interaction of core samples under CO2 sequestration conditions.
 Water-rock flow-through systems allow for measurement of relative permeability of various fluids to study fluid displacement in reservoir rocks under high pressure (up to 5000 psi) and temperature (up to 150 °C) conditions.
 These units can also be used to study flowthrough fractured seal materials such as well-bore cements and caprocks.
-This facility also has a variety of devices used for rock characterization studies including, but not limited to, a Helium porosimeter (which measures effective porosity and grain density of a sample), both a steady state and unsteady state gas permeameter (capable of measuring gas permeabilities from .001 mD - 10 D), and a high-pressure, triaxial apparatus designed to perform petrophysical and rock mechanics experiments at reservoir conditions of overburden pressure, pore pressure and temperature (up to 20,000 psi and 120 °C).
+GOALS AND OBJECTIVES Research aimed at monitoring the long-term storage stability and integrity of CO2 sequestered in geologic formations is one of the most pressing areas that needs to be understood if geologic sequestration is to become a significant factor in reducing greenhouse gas emissions.
+The most promising geologic formations under consideration for CO2 sequestration are active and depleted oil and gas formations, brine formations, and deep, unmineable carbon ore seams.
+Unfortunately, the long-term CO2 storage capabilities of these formations are not well understood.

+Figure 1.
+Six fixed-head autoclave system with PC interface.
 The laboratory's goal is to better simulate the conditions found in major potential geological sequestration sites.
-Information obtained from laboratory testing of various rock types under a variety of controlled conditions and environments will provide information on the geotechnical effects and chemical interactions that occur when CO_2 is injected into natural rock.
+Information obtained from laboratory testing of various rock types under a variety of controlled conditions and environments will provide information on the geotechnical effects and chemical interactions that occur when CO2 is injected into natural rock.
 This information will also be used to predict potential problems that might be encountered in field-scale investigations.